One-Pan Salmon and Rice with Lemon & Herbs

 • 1 tablespoon minced shallot reserved from above

-• 1 tablespoon lemon zest reserved from above
+• 1 teaspoon lemon zest reserved from above

 • 2 tablespoons fresh lemon juice reserved from above

-• ¼ cup minced herbs reserved from above
+• 2 tablespoons minced herbs reserved from above

 Instructions

 • In a large saute pan with a tight-fitting lid, heat the olive oil over medium-high heat.
-Add the minced shallot and saute for about 4 minutes or until the shallot start to turn golden.
+Add the minced shallot (reserve about 2 teaspoons for the yogurt sauce) and saute for about 3 minutes or until the shallot starts to turn golden.
 Add the rice, and let it toast for another 2-3 minutes until it starts to turn golden.
+Stir the shallot and rice so it doesn't burn.

-• Add the chicken stock and ⅓ cup of lemon juice to the rice mixture and stir to combine.
+• Add the broth or stock and 1/4 cup of lemon juice to the rice mixture and stir to combine.
 Cover, reduce the heat to low, and let the rice cook at a slow simmer.
-Set a timer for 30 minutes.
+Set a timer for 35 minutes.

-• When the rice has cooked for 30 minutes, place place a few lemon slices over the rice and add the salmon on top of the lemon.
-Cover and let cook for 10 more minutes.
+• When the rice has cooked for 35 minutes, place a few lemon slices (from the juiced lemons) over the rice and add the salmon on top of the lemon.
+Cover and let cook for five minutes.

-• Next, add the asparagus pieces, nestling them into the rice.
-If the rice seems dry, add an extra ¼ cup of chicken stock or water.
-Cover and let cook for 5-8 more minutes.
+• Add the asparagus pieces to the pan with the rice and salmon, nestling them into the rice.
+If the rice seems dry, add an extra 1/4 cup of stock or water.
+Cover and let cook for five more minutes.

 • Check the pan to see if the vegetables are tender and the salmon is opaque.
-Let if cook a few more minutes if needed.
-You can also add more liquid to the rice if needed.
+Let it cook a few more minutes if needed.
+You may wish to remove the asparagus if it's finished, to avoid overcooking.

 • Before serving, remove the salmon and vegetables.
-Add ¼ cup of the minced herbs and a generous tablespoon of lemon zest to the rice.
+Add the remaining minced herbs and a teaspoon of lemon zest to the rice.
 Taste and season with salt as desired.
-Return the salmon and vegetables to the pan to serve.

 • To serve, drizzle some of the yogurt sauce over the salmon, rice, and asparagus.